UltraDevX/Beginner-HTML-Course/README.md

 # This is the code for the Beginner HTML Course of the youtube channel UltraDevX.

 Without HTML there would be no websites.
-So earning HTML simplified by UltraDevX.
+So learning HTML simplified by UltraDevX.
 Newer courses with updated content will come.

 Videos: